-5.4 2013/14 Revised Capital Programme
+5.4 2014/15 Revised Capital Programme

-5.4.1 The 2013/14 Council Housing Capital Programme was set at £4.827M by Council on 27 February 2013.
-This programme has since been updated for the addition of slippage from last year and other minor adjustments to give a revised programme of £4.865M.
+5.4.1 The 2014/15 Council Housing Capital Programme was set at £4.790M by Council on 26 February 2014.
+This programme has since been updated after taking into account preliminary results from the recent stock condition survey undertaken during 2014 to give a revised programme of £4.861M.

-5.5 2014/15 to 2018/19 Capital Programme
+5.5 2015/16 to 2019/20 Capital Programme

-5.5.1 One of the outcomes from the Stock Options Appraisal was that future years' programmes should be set in line with the HRA Business Plan wherever possible.
-Drawing on information from the 2008 Stock Condition Survey and allowing for revenue funded maintenance, the draft programme included at Appendix D would enable the housing stock to continue to meet both the Decent Homes Standard and the Lancaster Standard.

-- 5.5.2 In terms of future investment, options are still being formulated and will be presented to Members in due course.
-As such, no assumptions on future new build have been included in the current programme. - 5.5.3 The total draft five year programme for 2014/15 onwards now stands at £24.118M, the majority of which will be financed from revenue sources.
+- 5.5.1 One of the outcomes from the Stock Options Appraisal was that future years' programmes should be set in line with the HRA Business Plan wherever possible.
+Drawing on information from the 2014 Stock Condition Survey and allowing for revenue funded maintenance, the draft programme included at Appendix D would enable the housing stock to continue to meet both the Decent Homes Standard and the Lancaster Standard. - 5.5.2 In terms of future investment, options are still being formulated and will be presented to Members in due course.
+As such, no assumptions on future new build have been included in the current programme.
+See also comments provided under sections 6.3 and 9.1. - 5.5.3 The total draft five year programme for 2015/16 onwards now stands at £24.253M, the majority of which will be financed from revenue sources.
 There is no prudential borrowing requirement.
-The HRA is therefore still in a very strong position financially, with flexibility to consider options for rent levels and further investment but it still must ensure that long-term financial sustainability is not compromised.
+The HRA is therefore still in a reasonably strong position financially, subject to the officer preferred option being implemented regarding future rent levels, noting that consideration of further investment must still ensure that long-term financial sustainability is not compromised.